smorello87/intro-to-omeka/sections/intro.md

 # Introduction

-Omeka is a free, easy to use system for creating a searchable online database of digital archival items such as images, audio, and video files.
+Omeka is a free system for creating a searchable online database of digital archival items such as images, audio, and video files.
 It allows you to describe the items according to academic archival standards, import and export that descriptive information from other systems, and to create as many interpretive online exhibits as you like from those items.

-Think of the way a museum works: a large collection, only some of which is publicly displayed and interpreted by plaques and labels written by museum curators.
+Think of the way a museum works: all the museum holdings are divided into collections, only some of which is publicly displayed and interpreted by plaques and labels written by museum curators.
 Omeka works like that.

 ## Sample Sites
 * [The City of Boston archives](https://cityofbostonarchives.omeka.net/) is an excellent example of an archive that relies on the basic functions of Omeka that we are going to explore today.
 The website collects and catalogues a set of items, sorts them into collections, and uses them to tell stories in the form of digital exhibitions.